EOR

 5. Globalization Partners— Best for enterprise-grade compliance

 G-P operates a local legal entity in Japan with AI-assisted compliance monitoring, employment practice insurance, and dedicated account management.
-Premium positioning for enterprise clients managing 50+ employees.
+It reports a 98% customer satisfaction figure and a self-reported 95% score on global coverage and compliance, both company-published metrics worth confirming independently.

 Why Use Globalization Partners in Japan